redwoodjs/redwood/docs/docs/app-configuration-redwood-toml.md

   serverConfig = "./api/${DEPLOY_ENVIRONMENT}-server.config.js"
 ```

-### Register Custom Fastify Plugins
+### Register Fastify Plugins

-You can register custom Fastify plugins for the api and web sides in the `configureFastify` function.
+You can register Fastify plugins for the api and web sides using the `configureFastify` function.
-This function has access to the Fastify instance and options, such as the side that's being configured.
+This function has access to the Fastify server instance and options, such as the side that's being configured.

 :::warning Reminder